IanMadd/academic/content/portfolio/Data_Tables.md

 ## [1] 32
 ```

-This returns a count of the number of cars grouped by the number of gears they might have.
+This returns a count of the number of cars grouped by the number of gears they might have:
 ```
 MTCarsDT[,.N, by=gear]